ccann/firedraft/README.md

 Draftwith.me is a realtime web application for 2-player Magic: The Gathering draft formats written in Clojure and ClojureScript.

+This is not production code.
+It's a hobby project.

 ## Prerequisites

 * JDK 8+